Jurajzovinec/drawing-slicer/README.md

 ## Idea ?

-I came up with this idea when I needed to print template from my giant surfskate.
+I came up with this idea when I needed to print template for manufacturing of my giant surfskate.
 Due to pandemic I was not able to do so, so I developed short python script which will cut my A0 design into A4 format.

 1. Drawing created in CAD